fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 The Curve point tool is used to add a point in a curved segment.
-The HVCurve point tool constrains the new points so that they have either horizontal or vertical control points &ndash; this is important for setting up extrema points.
+The HVCurve point tool constrains the new points so that they have either horizontal or vertical control points &mdash; this is important for setting up extrema points.
 The Corner point tool allows you to make a sharp bend in the path.
 The Tangent point tool allows you to transition from a straight segment to a curved segment along the path.